tonyngmk/msba_bot/README.md

 2. Select Google Drive API > Web Server > Application Data > No I'm not using them
 3. Any name > Editor > JSON
 4. Download JSON credentials > Copy client_email > Share to this email in Google Sheets
+5. Rename JSON credentials to creds.json and move it to current working directory (cwd).

 ### 1.2 Google Sheets API